 Read-only slaves will reject all write commands, so that it is not possible to write to a slave because of a mistake.
 This does not mean that the feature is intended to expose a slave instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like

 CONFIG are still enabled.
 However, security of read-only instances can be improved by disabling commands in redis.conf using the

 You may wonder why it is possible to revert the read-only setting and have slave instances that can be target of write operations.
-While those writes will be discarded if the slave and the master resynchronize or if the slave is restarted, there's a legitimate use case for storing ephemeral data in writable slaves.
-For instance, clients may take information about master reachability to coordinate a failover strategy.
+While those writes will be discarded if the slave and the master resynchronize or if the slave is restarted, there are a few legitimate use case for storing ephemeral data in writable slaves.
+However in the future it is possible that this feature will be dropped.